Shookakko/slynk-client/README.md

 #### slime-eval-async sexp connection &optional continuation

 ```
-Sends SEXP over CONNECTION to a Swank server for evaluation, then immediately
+Sends SEXP over CONNECTION to a Slynk server for evaluation, then immediately
 returns.
 Some time later, after the evaluation is finished, CONTINUATION is
 called with the result as argument.
 Signals SLIME-NETWORK-ERROR when there are
 network problems sending SEXP.